ThemeBoy/SportsPress/readme.txt

 Yes, CSV importers are included with the plugin.
 Go to Tools > Import and choose from one of the SportsPress CSV importers.
 When importing events, be sure to use the date format yyyy/mm/dd.

 == Changelog ==

+= 1.1.3 =
+* Fix - Display all event result columns by default.

 = 1.1.2 =
 * Feature - Event outcome abbreviation for streak column.